Mailclark/bot2hook/README.md

 Edit the new `testing_webhook.php` file.

-Uncomment the `logger` part
+Uncomment the `logger` part.

 ### Define slack team for logger

-Go to https://api.slack.com/web, at the bottom of the page, create a personnal token associate to your team.
+Go to https://api.slack.com/web.
+At the bottom of the page, create a personnal token associate to your team.

 Copy this token and paste it in the subkey `token` of the `logger->slack` array of the new `testing_webhook.php` file.